scikit-tda/kepler-mapper/README.md

 KeplerMapper requires:

 - Python (>= 3.6)
 - NumPy
 - Scikit-learn

 Using the plotly visualizations requires a few extra libraries:

-  - Python-Igraph
+- igraph
 - Plotly
 - Ipywidgets

 Additionally, running some of the examples requires:

 - matplotlib
 - umap-learn

 ### Installation